ASzot/NewPersonalWebsite/content/posts/kv_cache.md

 ## Intro
 The Key-Value (KV) cache is used in transformer inference to generate the next token faster.
 For example, when large language models (LLMs) are generating text, the KV cache stores information about the model's hidden activations for the previously generated text to efficiently generate the next text token.
 While not used during training, the KV cache is a crucial implementation detail for fast transformer inference.
 In this post, I show that a KV cache results in a $20\times$ inference speedup over naive transformer inference.

 This post goes over a self-contained and minimal KV cache implementation in only PyTorch.
-I illustrate the ideas with a small language model I trained on the [TinyStories](https://huggingface.co/datasets/roneneldan/TinyStories) dataset so the code is fast to run on a consumer GPU.
-The code is at [github.com/aszot/kv-cache](https://github.com/ASzot/kv-cache).
+I illustrate the ideas with a small language model I trained on the [TinyStories](https://huggingface.co/datasets/roneneldan/TinyStories) dataset.
+The code is at [github.com/aszot/kv-cache](https://github.com/ASzot/kv-cache) and is only a single small Python file.
+It also runs all the below examples in just a couple seconds on a consumer grade GPU.

 ## KV Cache Formulation
-In this section I formalize the KV Cache implementation.
+This section formalizes the KV Cache implementation.
 First consider an input sequence of $n$ input tokens $\{ c_1, \dots, c_n \}$ (like a prompt) and we want to generate a response of $k$ tokens (like an answer to the prompt).
 These $n$ tokens are embedded into $d$ dimensional vectors $ X_{1:n} \in \mathbb{R}^{n \times d}$.
 The transformer layer is parameterized by:

-- Query, key and value projections $W^Q, W^K, W^V$ all in $\mathbb{R}^{d \times d}$ where for simplicitly we assume the key and value hidden dimension are the same as the embedding dimension and there is only one attention head.
+- Query, key and value projections $W^Q, W^K, W^V$ all in $\mathbb{R}^{d \times d}$ where for simplicity we assume the key and value hidden dimension are the same as the embedding dimension and there is only one attention head.
 - Attention output projection weight $W^O \in \mathbb{R}^{d \times d}$.
 - Feedforward network (FFN), which is typically a 2-layer MLP.